Ohio Prevailing Wage Information

 The Ohio Department of Labor sends out weekly rate update sheets to public authorities.
 The public authority has seven days to pass the notice to the contractor.
 The contractor has ten days for compliance with the new wage rate.
 Thus, prevailing wage rates can change anytime.

-Pursuant to Ohio prevailing wage law, any employee that works in excess of eight hours per day or forty hours per week, must be compensated for overtime.
+Pursuant to Ohio prevailing wage law, any employee that works in excess of 40 hours in the work week, must be compensated for overtime.
 Ohio follows Fair Labor Standards Act overtime regulations and does not have a separate daily overtime law.

 Working on Weekends